Emergency Bond Reduction Hearings in Florida

 Under Florida law, when a person is accused of any act of domestic violence, including domestic battery, domestic assault, aggravated battery, aggravated assault, violation of a protective order or restraining order, stalking, or aggravated stalking, the defendant must be held in jail until the defendant is brought before the judge at first appearance.

-In order words, the defendant is not entitled to bond out prior to the first appearance court date according to a standard bond schedule amount.
+In other words, the defendant is not entitled to bond out prior to the court date of first appearance, according to a standard bond schedule amount.

-The court will usually impose special conditions of a bond, including a “no contact” provision which will prevent the accused from returning to his house or seeing his children until further order of the court.
+The court will usually impose special conditions of a bond, including a “no contact” provision which will prevent the accused from returning to his house or seeing his children until further court order.

 If the alleged victim also appears in court to ask the court not to impose the “no contact” condition, the judge will usually agree and instead impose a no violent contact provision while the case is pending.